awsdocs/aws-storagegateway-user-guide/doc_source/Main_TapesIssues-vtl.md

 ## High Availability Health Notifications<a name="troubleshooting-ha-notifications"></a>

 When running your gateway on the VMware vSphere High Availability \(HA\) platform, you may receive health notifications\.
-For more information about health notifications, see [Troubleshooting High Availability Issues](troubleshooting-ha-issues.md)\.
+For more information about health notifications, see [Troubleshooting high availability issues](troubleshooting-ha-issues.md)\.